-The Voices of Youths (VOY) project is a federally-funded, inclusive research project designed to learn from youths with intellectual/developmental disabilities (IDD) themselves about their experiences of friendship, community, and quality of life.
-By taking an insider perspective, the VOY expands knowledge of youths’ experiences while identifying key areas for further research about belonging and engagement in community life.
+The Voices of Youths (VOY) project was a federally-funded, inclusive research project designed to learn from youths with intellectual/developmental disabilities (IDD) themselves about their experiences of friendship, community, and quality of life.
+By taking an insider perspective, the VOY expanded knowledge of youths’ experiences while identifying key areas for further research about belonging and engagement in community life.
 These insights can inform and enrich existing and new programs and practices.

-VOY is a collaboration of team members based at the University of Toronto and McMaster University, project consultants with IDD, and local community organizations.
+VOY was a collaboration of team members based at the University of Toronto and McMaster University, project consultants with IDD, and local community organizations.
 Over three years, we recuited 24 youths, aged 13 to 24, with a diverse range of IDD labels.
 Participants were interviewed three times on film in their homes and communities.
 During the third interview, the youth were asked to bring a friend to participate to engage in an activity they regularly did together.
 Using film allowed us to capture not just what the youth said, but also to vividly capture the activities and places where to the youth engaged in community life, and how they felt about these experiences.

 Through our analysis of what participants told us, we developed a framework to capture the process of belonging to, and engaging in, community life.
 The model consists of four categories:

 - Interacting with people similar to me: Participants told us that one aspect of belonging is engaging with others who are similar to them.
 For example, sharing interests and experiences.

 - Negotiating meaningful roles in the community: These roles happen through participating in activities that are personally meaningful and may benefit others.